 Money transfer or foreign Exchange is the buying and selling of money/currency.
 Foreign exchange is transferring currency from one bank account to another.

-What we most want to know about foreign exchange is how to transfer your money right!
+What most people want to know about foreign exchange is how to transfer your money right!
 How to make the best transfer that results in us keeping more of our money?
+Read on and find out!

 - get no to low fees (transfers over $250),